TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * `# zdb -S zpoolName`
 * Check the value of the `dedup` output.
 Do not enable deduplication if `dedup` ≤ 2

+## How to clone an all-ZFS boot HDD

+`# zfs send -R` replicates everything, including all properties you need to make the target system bootable

 # `zfsnap`

 * [Homepage](https://www.zfsnap.org/)